Remembering BorgWarner...Ten Years Later

 BorgWarner in Muncie finally closed its doors permanently in 2009, and the factory just sat there empty, waiting for another organization to use the space it had occupied.
 However, nothing came to fruition, and demolition on the factory began in 2017.

-Photographs taken and used with the permission of Krista Wagner, whose father once worked at Warner Gear.
+Photographs of the demolition taken in September 2017.
+Photographs taken and used with the permission of Krista Wagner, whose father once worked at Warner Gear. |

 Personal Impact